zgs225/easy-tree/README.md

 ##Options##

-*selectable*, the tree can be selected or not.
+**selectable**: the tree can be selected or not.
 Default true.

-*deletable*, the tree's node can be deleted or not.
+*deletable**: the tree's node can be deleted or not.
 Default false.

-*editable*, the tree's node can be edited or not.
+**editable**: the tree's node can be edited or not.
 Default false.

-*addable*, can create node for the tree or not.
+**addable**: can create node for the tree or not.
 Default false.

 ##i18n##